Tuebel/blog/_posts/2025-02-02-julia-startup-mods.md

 # __NV_PRIME_RENDER_OFFLOAD=1 __GLX_VENDOR_LIBRARY_NAME=nvidia DISPLAY=:1 vglrun $JULIA "$@"
 ```

+It is crucial that the full path to the Julia executable is provided.
+This script solves it by being located in the same directory as the Julia executable.
+You might as well hard-code the absolute path to the executable.

 Make this file executable via `chmod +x julia-opengl.sh` and copy it to the directory which contains the Julia executable.
 Then trick **VSCode** into thinking that this file is the Julia executable:
 ```json